COVID-19: Here's Latest Rundown Of Cases In Ulster, Sullivan By Towns

-There were several new fatalities tied to the novel coronavirus (COVID-19) in Ulster County while the death toll Sullivan County remained steady as confirmed cases continue to increase.
+There were two new novel coronavirus (COVID-19) deaths in Ulster County, as cases there and in Sullivan County remained relatively steady day-to-day.

-As of Thursday, April 30, there have been 1,338 confirmed COVID-19 cases that have resulted in 35 deaths in Ulster County.
-In Sullivan County, there have been 845 confirmed cases, which led to 22 fatalities.
+As of Friday, May 1, there have been 20 new confirmed COVID-19 cases in Ulster County, bringing the total to 1,358.
+There were 32 new COVID-19 cases in Sullivan County for a total of 887 since the outbreak began in early March.

+There have been 37 COVID-19 deaths in Ulster, and 22 fatalities in Sullivan County.

 In Ulster, COVID-19 cases were reported in: